132nd Armored Brigade "Ariete": 1975 army reform

-In 1975 the Italian Army undertook a major reorganization of it forces: the regimental level was abolished and battalions came under direct command of newly formed multi-arms brigades.
+In 1975, the Italian Army undertook a major reorganization of its forces: the regimental level was abolished, and battalions came under direct command of newly formed multi-arms brigades.
 The 8th Bersaglieri Regiment became the 8th Mechanized Brigade "Garibaldi" based in Pordenone, the 32nd Tank Regiment became the 32nd Armored Brigade "Mameli" based in Tauriano, and the 132nd Tank Regiment became the 132nd Armored Brigade "Manin" in Aviano.
 All three brigades were named for personalities of the First Italian War of Independence.
-On 1 October 1975 the Ariete took command of the three brigades and additional units to bring it up to full strength.
+On 1 October 1975, the Ariete took command of the three brigades and additional units to bring it up to full strength.